Mrs. Laura Huene: And I said, “What’s wrong? What’s wrong?” And she said, “I’ll go get your doctor.”

 Laura: It meant that she only had a brain stem and the rest of her brain had failed to divide and develop, so it was just a big empty space in her head.
 She had some problems with her eyes.
 She just had (Emotion) some problems with her eyes.
 I’m convinced that her nose is probably what everybody’s nose in heaven looks like because it doesn’t look like any of ours.
 But from lips down, she was absolutely perfect, beautiful perfect baby.

-Josh: It's tough.
+Josh: It’s tough.
 I mean, we just kinda hit a brick wall.
-You know, I think a lot of people, you know, we'd been blessed up to that point and we had met in college and you know, we had good jobs and we had some beautiful children and so, this was the first major brick wall that we had hit in our life.
-I didn't know.
-I didn't know that day what to do, so I think in hindsight, Laura and I just kinda went back to our foundation, you know.
-You just kinda hold each other and you just, you know, you just work through it.
+You know, I think a lot of people, you know, we’d been blessed up to that point and we had met in college and you know, we had good jobs and we had some beautiful children and so, this was the first major brick wall that we had hit in our life.
+I didn’t know that day what to do, so I think in hindsight, Laura and I just kinda went back to our foundation, you know.
+We just … you just kinda hold each other and … and you just work through it.
 And I realized I just needed to let her grieve the way she needed to grieve.
 And I think in hindsight, going through this, you realize that men and women grieve in completely different ways and I think, you know, for a man is, you just want to work through it as quickly as possible and move on.
 And I think sometimes women need time, you know, different amounts of time for different people.

-But I think, you know, it was the Holy Spirit [who] just gave me a peace and I think I was able just to hold Laura and just let her process this the way she processed and not only the hours, you know, to follow, but the days and the weeks and the months and even the years to follow, just to process through this.
+But I … I think the Holy Spirit just gave me a peace and I think I was able just to hold Laura and just let her process this the way she processed and not only the hours, you know, to follow, but the days and the weeks and the months and even the years to follow, just to process through this, so …

-Jim: Talk though about what the doctors began to suggest because of the diagnosis and how you worked through what your next steps would be.
+Jim: Wow that’s a big thing, to be able to learn to listen.
+Talk though about what the doctors began to suggest because of the diagnosis and how you worked through what your next steps would be.

-And he left the room and said, "I'll give you guys some time to think about your decision" and brought in some textbook, copied of what her diagnosis was, pages of teeny, tiny print.
-And he said, "Are you guys sure, 'cause we can just take care of this today.
-Are you sure?"
-And I said, "We're sure.
-We're gonna go home."
+And he left the room and said, “I’ll give you guys some time to think about your decision” and brought in some textbook, copied of what her diagnosis was, pages of teeny, tiny print.
+And he said, “Are you guys sure that … ‘cause we can just take care of this today.
+Are you sure?”
+And I said, “We’re sure.
+We’re gonna go home.”

-Jim: In fact, you named your baby and you planned for Pearl's death, even as you were giving birth to her.
-Talk maybe in a little deeper way as to why it was important to you as a couple to go through all the pain of delivery and the process of delivery and to see your baby for maybe moments.
-Talk about all of that.
+Jim: Talk, maybe in a little deeper way of why it was important to you as a couple to go through all the pain of delivering, the process of delivering, and to see your baby for maybe moments.
+And talk about all of that.

 Josh: You know, I think quickly after that diagnosis, you know, hours, days to follow, is we wanted to keep her as long as we could, right?
 I mean, God had blessed her to us and whether she lived for minutes or whether she died in the womb or whether she lived for days, ‘cause there was, you know, multiple options, you know, we chose to celebrate her as our daughter.